AWS OpenSearch¶

 may change with subsequent updates.
 Tip 1: The value oftags.name

-is the instance ID, used as unique identification.
+is the instance ID, used for unique identification.
 Tip 2: The data field corresponding totags.name

 in this script isDomainName